-Deadose – A small Attacapan tribe who lived between the Trinity and Navasota Rivers in eastern Texas.
-In 1749 they were gathered with other Attacapans at the San Ildefonso mission, but they abandoned it a few years later.
-Wars with the Apache and European dieseases decimiated the Deadose.
+Deadose – A small Atakapn tribe who lived between the Trinity and Navasota Rivers in eastern Texas.
+In 1749 they were gathered with other Attacapans at the San Ildefonso Mission, but they abandoned it a few years later.
+Wars with the Apache and European diseases decimated the Deadose.

-Delaware – The Delaware Indian tribe, also known as Lenape, of the Algonkin linguistic stock, lived along the Delaware River in New Jersey and Pennsylvania.
-They are called “Grandfathers” by other Algonquin Nations due to the fact that they are believed to have originated the language.
+Delaware/Lenape – The Delaware Indian tribe, also known as Lenape, were of the Algonquin linguistic stock and first lived along the Delaware River in New Jersey, New York, and Pennsylvania.
+They were called “Grandfathers” by other Algonquin Nations because they are believed to have originated the language.
 Like other First Nations, the Delaware were forced from their homes by European settlers.
-For years, alliances were made, broken, and the Delaware always seemed to be on the losing end.
-Ultimately, they wound up living on a reservation in Kansas.
-More …

 Diegueno – Also called San Diegueno, this tribe of Yuman-speaking people originally inhabited large areas extending on both sides of what is now the U.S.–Mexican border in California and Baja California.
 They were named after the mission of San Diego.
 Diegueno descendants numbered more than 3,500 in the early 21st century.